 First Aid for Martial Arts

-Global Fitness Institute conducts regular First Aid courses, CPR classes and CPR renewal sessions for martial arts schools and associations, both at our various campus’ as well as on location at your place.
+Global Fitness Institute conducts regular First Aid courses for martial arts schools and associations.
+These can be held at our campus or at your school, anywhere in Australia.

-To book a group session for your workplace, school or club contact us
+Book a group session for your club or association, simply contact us.

-Due to the fact that you have a legal duty of care to your members, it is an industry and insurance requirement that all martial arts instructors have current first aid qualifications……yet so many don’t, or allow the currency of their training to lapse.
+All instructors have a legal duty of care to their members.
+It is an industry and insurance requirement that all martial arts instructors have current first aid qualifications.
+However, so many don’t, which puts both the instructor, and organization, at a huge risk of negligence.
+Most significantly, it puts your students and greater risk of incorrect handling of an injury.

 First Aid certification is required to be updated or renewed every 3 years, whilst the CPR component need to be updated ANNUALLY.